 Other ways to lower healthcare expenses

-This may sound like a tough-love situation, but the fewer people covered by your plan the lower your premiums and out-of-pocket expenses may be.
+This may sound like a tough-love situation, but the fewer family members covered by your plan the lower your premiums and out-of-pocket expenses may be.
 If your adult children are covered by your HDHP but work for a company that offers its own healthcare plan, it might be time to encourage them to experience the “joys” of managing their own healthcare expenses.
-They’ll have to do it anyway, since at some point they’ll be too old to be covered by your plan (generally age 26, but higher in some states).
+They’ll have to do it anyway, since at some point they’ll be too old to be covered by your plan (generally age 26, but higher in a few states).

 If you and your spouse both have HDHPs at work, compare the monthly premiums, deductibles, co-pays, co-insurance and maximum out-of-pocket expenses for each option.
 If both options let your use your current primary care physicians and specialists you may both want to switch to the more potentially affordable option.